-Frank E. Heitzman, AIA, IDP Coordinator
+Frank E. Heitzman, AIA, Illinois Architect Licensing Advisor

 - Pay NCARB the remainder of the NCARB Record application fee ($250.00 if you just paid $100.00 up front).
 If you are in the IDP program longer than three years from when you enrolled, pay a $75.00 yearly maintenance fee to NCARB.

-- Once you are licensed in Illinois, you should do the following:
+Once you are licensed in Illinois, you should do the following:

 E. Heitzman, AIA (708) 848-8844

 Educator Architect Licensing Advisors:

 Judson University: Professor Sean Gallagher, AIA (630) 845-9981

 School of the Art Institute: Lecturer Eric Davis, AIA (312) 629-6650

 UIC: Assistant Professor Judith De Jong, RA (312) 996-3335